 CAT is a term that refers to the arrangement whereby the diverse features of both credit accumulation and credit transfer are combined to facilitate lifelong learning and access to the workplace.
 Credit accumulation refers to the totalling of credits towards the completion of a qualification.
-Credit transfer refers to the vertical, horizontal, or diagonal relocation of credits towards a qualification.9
+Credit transfer refers to the vertical, horizontal or diagonal relocation of credits towards qualification.
+Credit transfer refers to the vertical, horizontal or diagonal relocation of credits towards a qualification.